-Nearly everyone that cooks or eats knows the versatility, flavor, and health benefits that olive oil can bring to food preparation.
-But did you know that it has nearly countless uses around the house to preserve finishes, fix squeaks, and even enhance your beauty routine?
+Nearly everyone that cooks or eats knows the versatility, flavor, and health benefits that olive oil can bring to cooking.
+But did you know that it has countless uses around the house to preserve finishes, fix squeaks, and even enhance your beauty routine?

-No need to use your most expensive olive oil; opt instead for a bargain brand for household uses.
-To make it even more useful, keep some oil in a regular spray bottle or a reusable pressurized sprayer that can be found in kitchen supply stores.
+No need to use your finest olive oil like Graza Sizzle or Drizzle; opt instead for a bargain brand for household uses.
+To make it even more useful, keep some oil in a spray bottle.

 In the Kitchen